-Karnataka By-Election Results 2019: We have accepted defeat, says DK Shivakumar
+Karnataka By-Election Results 2019: We have accepted defeat, says D K Shivakumar

 Bengaluru, Dec 09: The Congress party has conceded defeat in the Karnataka bypolls held on 5 December.

 "We have to agree with the mandate of the voters of these 15 constituencies.
 People have accepted the defectors.
-We have accepted defeat, I don't think we have to be disheartened," reports news agency ANI.
+We have accepted defeat, I don't think we have to be disheartened," said Congress leader D K Shivakumar.

 The ruling BJP has taken an early lead in 10 out of 15 Assembly constituencies that went for bypolls on December five, as the counting of votes was taken up on Monday.